-Courses in career and technical education may be arranged to complete Ohio's licensure requirements for teaching in a vocational school or for teaching in a technical college, business and industry.
-Each prospective vocational teacher will combine occupational experience with academic course work to complete the degree requirements.
-Recent work experience has been the foundation of vocational education that assures recipients state-of-the-art technical instruction.
+Courses in career-technical education (CTE) may be arranged to complete Ohio's licensure requirements for teaching in a career center, joint vocational school district and/or comprehensive high school or for teaching in a technical college, business and industry.
+Each prospective CTE teacher will combine occupational experience with academic course work to complete the program requirements.
+Recent work experience has been the foundation of career-technical education that assures recipients state-of-the-art technical instruction.

-Any person who has five years of recent work experience in any occupation (or a combination of work experience and college credit) may be eligible for the initial two-year teaching licensure in that occupation.
-Teaching eligibility will be determined by submitting the completed Qualification Evaluation Form for Vocational Teacher (VE 36) to the employing school and completing examinations prescribed by the Judith Herb College of Education and vocational program to verify basic skills and technical competence in the teaching field.
+Any person who has five years of recent work experience in any occupation (or a combination of work experience and college credit) may be eligible for the initial four-year ARE licensure in that career field.
+Teaching eligibility will be determined by submitting the completed Qualification Evaluation Form for career-technical educators Teacher (CTE 36) to the employing school and completing examinations prescribed by the Judith Herb College of Education and the CTE program to verify basic skills and technical competence in the teaching field.

-Individuals recruited from business and industry with less than a bachelor's degree in vocational education may receive a Five-Year Vocational License after having completed the following requirements.
+Individuals recruited from business and industry with less than a bachelor's degree in career-technical education or related field may receive a Five-Year Professional License after having completed the following requirements.

-- 1. Performance evidence of satisfactory performance as an instructor and the recommendation of the Judith Herb College of Education, Health Science and Human Service - 2.
-Experience two years of supervised teaching experience on provisional vocational licensure - 3.
-Professional preparation completion of a minimum of 24 semester hours of teaching improvement work. - 4.
+- Performance evidence of satisfactory performance as an instructor and the recommendation of the Judith Herb College of Education - Experience four years of supervised teaching experience on career-technical ARE licensure - Professional preparation completion of a minimum of 27 semester hours of teaching improvement work. - 4.
 Completion of an entry-year program